radargun/radargun/docs/stages/core.md

 > exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
 If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
 Default is false.
 > message (**mandatory**) - Message to be printed.

+### failure
+Introduce a failure.
+We can start or stop the failure.
+> action (**mandatory**) - Action
+> exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
+If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
+Default is false.
+> expected-value (**optional**) - Expected value
+> groups (**optional**) - Specifies in which groups this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all groups.
+> roles (**optional**) - Specifies on which workers this stage should actively run, by their roles.
+The result set is intersection of specified workers, groups and roles.
+Supported roles are [COORDINATOR].
+Default is all roles.
+> workers (**optional**) - Specifies on which workers this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all workers.

 ### j-groups-probe
 Allows to invoke JGroups probe queries.
 For details on probe usage see org.jgroups.tests.Probe.
 > address (**optional**) - Diagnostic address to send queries to.
 Default is 224.0.75.75.